GerHobbelt/qiqqa_tooling_devtree_snapshots/Qiqqa/docs-src/Notes/Progress in Development/Considering the Way Forward/Specific Tools and Tasks to Research and Produce for Cross-platform Qiqqa.md

 	1. we don't have to bother with coding any Java to make it happen
 	2. users can invent their own smart ideas accessing and using the collected metadata: we are opening up Qiqqa!

-- What's left for the old C# codebase then, you ask?
+- What's left for the old C# code-base then, you ask?

    WPF/.NET is **very** *non*-portable so most of it will have to go.
-What we untangle and isn't replaced by Core Technologies (see above: LuceneNET is out and so will be a couple of other libs and tools) will stay on a "useful middleware" which will be commandline / socket-interface based so **not facing users directly, i.e. no need for any GUI work any more**: all that should be handled by the new web-based GUI above.
+What we untangle and isn't replaced by Core Technologies (see above: LuceneNET is out and so will be a couple of other libs and tools) will stay on a "useful middle-ware" which will be command-line / socket-interface based so **not facing users directly, i.e. no need for any GUI work any more**: all that should be handled by the new web-based GUI above.

    This part will then become cross-platform portable as the remains would fit the bill of C#/.NET.Core which is touted as cross-platform able *today*.
-We'll see what remains as "middleware" as we work on the other components and discover its relative usefulness along the way.
+We'll see what remains as "middle-ware" as we work on the other components and discover its relative usefulness along the way.
 I expect all sorts of import/export jobs will stay in C#/.NET.Core as there's little benefit to re-coding those processes in a otherwise-critical Core Server component, which already does the PDF and Library Database handling then.

 ### Demarcated Projects = producing a Tool or a Procedure To Use A Tool: